tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 In order to access data in a database with `EF Core` two elements are required

 - a Data Context.
 A [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext) derived class which represents a connection and a session with the database.
-- Entites.
+- Entities.
 Mostly [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) classes where each Entity maps to a database table.

-In `EF Core` terminology these two elements, the Data Context and the Entities, along with their configuration, are called [Model](https://learn.microsoft.com/en-us/ef/core/modeling/).
+In `EF Core` terminology these two elements, the Data Context and the Entities, along with their configuration, are known as [Model](https://learn.microsoft.com/en-us/ef/core/modeling/).

 The `EF Core Model` is mainly a configuration on how entity types are mapped to tables of the underlying database.

 The `DbContext` provides the [Model](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext.model) property of type [IModel](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.metadata.imodel) which provides properties and methods that return information about the `EF Core Model`.

-Also the [DbSet<T>](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1), explained later in this text, provides the [EntityType](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1.entitytype) property which provides `EF Core Model` information about the entity associated to the `DbSet<T>`.
+Also the [`DbSet<T>`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1), which represents a collection of entities of the same type and is explained later in this text, provides the [EntityType](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1.entitytype) property which provides `EF Core Model` information about the entity associated to the `DbSet<T>`.

 ## DbContext